 Ingredients

-- Avocado oil for sauteing
+- Avocado or olive oil for sautéing

 - 10 oz bag pearl onions deskinned and cut in half

-- 2 parsnips cut into medium pieces
+- 2 parsnips or carrots cut into medium pieces

 - 2 lbs stewing beef cut into 1 1/2" cubes